Deep thermalization under charge-conserving quantum dynamics: Analytical results

 \subsubsection{No charge fluctuations}

-As a sanity check of our predictions, we apply our theory to the case considered in Sec.~\ref{sec:rmt} when the initial state has a well defined charge, $p(Q) = \delta_{Q,Q_0}$.
-Then it is straightforward to see that
+First we verify that our prediction recovers the case considered in Sec.~\ref{sec:rmt} when the initial state has a well defined charge, $p_{\rm in} (Q) = \delta_{Q,Q_0}$.
+In that case it is straightforward to see that